ZilD117/FlightSafetyForecast/README.md

 # FlightSafetyForecast
 Forecasting the safety level of Flights using public Database and APIs.
-(Currently on Progress due to Lack of Scheduled Flight Path/Route Data.

 # Dependency
 Environment: